 - 4 ingredient toasty almond graham cracker crust

-- fun toppings like whipped cream, meringue, almonds, lemon slices, the works!
+- Fun toppings like whipped cream, meringue, almonds, and lemon slices

 I recommend using salted almonds to pair with the sweet/tangy lemon filling.
 You can even toast them in the oven before incorporating for another level of flavor.
-The crust won’t taste super salty because there’s sugar in there as well, but it’ll have this super faint salted flavor.
+The crust won’t taste overly salty because there’s sugar in there as well, but it’ll have a super faint salted flavor.
 I guarantee you’ll only want to make graham cracker crust this way from now on.
-And I looooove how buttery and thick it is!
+And I love how buttery and thick it is.

 Use a food processor to process the nuts and graham crackers together, then add the sugar and butter to combine.
-You’ll pre-bake the crust for only about 8 minutes, then pour the filling right in.
+You’ll pre-bake the crust for about 8 minutes, then pour the filling right in.
 No need to let it cool down.
 It’s quick and easy!

 You’ll notice this recipe calls for 3/4 cup of fresh lemon juice (as opposed to 1 cup of fresh lime juice used in key lime pie).
 This boggles my mind as you would think it’d be an easy swap from lime to lemon.
-The lemon wouldn’t set up with 1 whole cup!
-I tried twice.
-Frustration ensued.
-Tears over lemon pie.
-I’m not exaggerating; 30 weeks pregnant and I’m an emotional freakazoid.
+The pie wouldn’t set up with 1 whole cup.

-Not only are there only 7 ingredients needed, we have a super quick pie on our hands.
-Only 20 minutes or so.
-The real waiting game (torture) comes afterwards when it has to cool down then chill in the refrigerator.
-I like to serve this pie when it’s super cold, so I make it a day ahead of time and chill overnight.
-But you can get away with only 1 hour in the fridge after it has completely cooled at room temperature.
+Made with only 7 ingredients, this pie is super quick—only 20 minutes of hands on time!
+The real waiting game (torture) comes afterwards when it has to cool down and then chill in the refrigerator.
+I like to serve this pie when it’s super cold, so I make it a day ahead of time and chill it overnight.
+If short on time, you can get away with only 1 hour in the refrigerator after it has completely cooled at room temperature.

 Creamy Lemon Pie

 - Method: Baking